graphql/graphql-over-http/README.md

 # Request

-A server MUST accept either GET requests or POST requests.
+A server MUST accept POST requests, and MAY accept other HTTP methods, such as GET.

 A server SHOULD handle both GET and POST requests.